CoFH/cofh.github.io/docs/flux-infused-boots/index.md

 ### Charging
 Flux-infused boots can hold up to 800,000 [RF](/docs/redstone-flux/).
-They can be charged using an [energetic infuser](/docs/energetic-infuser/) or similar, or by touching a [fluxed electrum block](/docs/fluxed-electrum-block/) or [flux crystal block](/docs/flux-crystal-block) while holding them.
+They can be charged using an [energetic infuser](/docs/energetic-infuser/), a [flux capacitor](/docs/flux-capacitor/) or similar.
+They can also be charged by touching a [fluxed electrum block](/docs/fluxed-electrum-block/) or [flux crystal block](/docs/flux-crystal-block) while holding them.
 They can be charged at rates up to 4,000 RF/t.